 The Epoxy Resin sinks into the Wood

 For any porous surfaces such as wood, it is particularly important to seal the surface first.
 You do not need a separate product for this, rather you can simply apply a thin layer of resin to the wood and let it cure.
 Then you have perfectly prepared the wood for the final surface treatment.

 Several Bubbles in Cast Resin

 Air bubbles occur when the two resin components are thoroughly mixed.
-This can’t really be prevented, but typically they can be removed from the material without a problem: After the casting process you can take a Bunsen burner or hot air gun over the surface in quick motions and the bubbles will rise and disappear.
+This can’t really be prevented, but typically they can be removed from the material without a problem: After the casting process you can apply a torch or hot air gun over the surface in quick motions and the bubbles will rise and disappear.
 For stubborn bubbles, you can also use a toothpick to break the bubbles.
 Hair and dust can also be removed this way.
-It is important that the surface is still liquid and able to level itself back out, however.
+The surface must be still liquid and able to level itself back out, however.

-Tip: Don’t keep a heat source in one area for too long otherwise the resin will discolor and liquify again.
+Tip: Don’t apply the heat to one spot for too long otherwise the resin will discolor and liquify again.
 This can lead to unattractive patches.

 The optimal Working Temperature

 Ideally, you should work with the material at around 20 degrees Celsius/68 degrees Fahrenheit and with as little humidity as possible.
 This will give you the best results and reduce the loss of quality.
 Until the curing is complete, ambient temperatures should remain constant to prevent cracking or unevenness.
 It is recommended that you read the specifications from the respective manufacturers as they differ from system to system.